Alliance: Fly union flag on all NI council headquarters

 UUP environment spokesperson, Tom Elliott, said the move would "ensure fairness for the ratepayers of councils with a Sinn Féin majority".

-In Belfast however, the party wants the flag to be flown on every day of the year from Belfast City Hall, reverting to the policy that had prevailed for decades before the council vote on 3 December 2012.'No threat'
+In Belfast however, the party wants the flag to be flown on every day of the year from Belfast City Hall, reverting to the policy that had prevailed for decades before the council vote on 3 December 2012.

 Mr Elliott said his party's Belfast City Hall amendment was "an opportunity for some who claim that they are committed to equality to acknowledge what many of them signed up to when the Belfast Agreement came about".